 Lastly, here’s some past travel posts where I’m wearing variations of the above outfits:

 Whew…I hope you guys enjoyed this post!
 How do you approach packing for long trips?
+Do you pack your travel outfits in your carry-on?
 What are some of your must-bring clothing, shoes or accessories?